spiral/shopify-starter-kit/README.md

 7. Customized auto-corrections style code at the time of commit creation

 All templates in src folder based on shopify starter theme and provide BEM naming methodology.
-Advanced mode supported partial moving to new structure and all files in `./theme` folder will work totally fine.
+Advanced mode supports partial relocation to the new structure and all files in `./theme` folder will work fine.

 ❗**NOTE**: this mod is only suitable for those stores where no code changes are expected in the admin panel.
 In advanced mode, at the moment there is no way to do full syncing with the existing store.